theyorubayesian/otelemuye/README.md

 pip install .
 ```

-* If you would like a development installation, use the following command
+* If you would like a development installation instead, use the following command

 ```bash
 pip install -e ".[dev]"